 Two-way ANOVA for Repeated Measures Using Statsmodels

 Finally, we continue with the two-way ANOVA.
-In the example below we are also using Pandas and the AnovaRM class from statsmodels.
+The example below uses Pandas and the AnovaRM class from statsmodels.
 The example data can be downloaded here.

 Two-Way ANOVA Using Statsmodels Example: